beeware/beeware/docs/tutorial/tutorial-5/iOS.rst

 Next steps
 ==========

 We've now got an application on our phone!
+However, this app is fairly simple, and doesn't involve any third-party libraries.
+Can we include libraries from the Python Package Index (PyPI) in our app?
+Turn to :doc:`Tutorial 6
-Is there anywhere other way to deploy a BeeWare app?
-Turn to :doc:`Tutorial 6 <../tutorial-6>` to find out...
+<../tutorial-6>` to find out...